25 March 2026

 Unfortunately there is no coercive powers in Chapter VI; those are covered in Chapter VII: "Action with Respect to Threats to the Peace, Breaches of the Peace, and Acts of Aggression."
 Under that chapter, action requires the "concurring votes of the permanent members."

-So, it turns out to be not just a question of: "Who will bell-the-cat?
-Who will attach the leash and lead the United State/Russian Federation away?".
-It is a deliberate escape clause inserted by the five Great Powers of the time (1945) to protect their sovereignty and self interests.
+So, it turns out to be not just a question of: "Who will bell-the-cat?"
+Who will venture to tell the United State/Russian Federation to stop their bombing?
+The Veto is a deliberate escape clause inserted by the five Great Powers of the time (1945) to protect their sovereignty and self interests.
 As it turns out, the "Great Powers" are precisely those that most need to be curbed.
 What is to be done?

-Let us look at Chapter VII before considering the drastic step of forming a new United Nations which explicitly excludes all powers from using the veto if they are party to a dispute (Britain's position in 1945).
-Article 41 lists some non-violent but coercive measures, Article 42, considers the use of force.
+Before considering the drastic step of forming a new United Nations which explicitly excludes all powers from using the veto if they are party to a dispute (Britain's position in 1945), let us look at Chapter VII.
+Its Article 41 lists some non-violent but coercive measures, while its Article 42, considers the use of force.

 Article 41